actes2/omni_deployable_opencv/readme.md

 This repository is a proper implementation of all dependencies needed for OpenCV to be portable and invokable by a x64 amd based docker image.

+These dependencies are the bare-minimum needed to run OpenCV applications (or at-least in what I've tested out of box with ubuntu).

 ## Setup for Arm/Raspberry Pi

 In order to leverage this you need a multi-architectured docker instance via qemu.